 The Obliteride 5K starts at the University of Washington.
 Runners and walkers will enjoy a jaunt down the Burke-Gilman trail to Gas Works Park, where they will join bike riders for a fun finish line celebration.
 More than 3,000 people are expected to participate in Obliteride this year.
 Every dollar raised goes directly to Fred Hutch.
 Obliteride has funded a variety of research projects at Fred Hutch, including immunotherapy and studies related to brain, breast, lung, ovarian, and prostate cancers.

 Fred Hutch’s pioneering research has saved hundreds of thousands of lives worldwide since its doors opened in 1975, and it is one of the world’s leading research organizations.
 Hutch scientists are working to prevent, diagnose and treat cancer, HIV/AIDS, and other diseases.

 Sign up to ride, walk or donate at Obliteride.org.

 Kerri Kazarba Schneider 206.288.3332

 We are a community determined to cure cancer faster by raising critical funds for lifesaving research at Fred Hutch.
-Obliteride is fun, focused and full of energy!
+Obliteride is fun, focused, and full of energy!
 It’s so much more than a bike ride or walk.
 Participants are treated to a first-class experience with live entertainment and fantastic food from Tom Douglas Catering.
-For more information on how to be part of this exciting event Aug.
-11, 2018, visit Obliteride.org and connect with us on Facebook, Instagram, Twitter or YouTube.
+For more information on how to be part of this exciting event on Aug.
+11, 2018, visit Obliteride.org and connect with us on Facebook, Instagram, Twitter, or YouTube.